top of page

 About Lizbeth Kuruvilla, B.S. & B.A.

-I’m a UC Davis graduate with a Bachelor of Science in Neurobiology and a Bachelor of Arts in Psychology, and I’m deeply passionate about forensic psychology.
-Currently, I am pursuing my Master’s in Legal and Forensic Psychology at UC Irvine remotely, with plans to continue in a doctoral program.
-My interests span writing, neuroscience, mental health, trauma, legal issues, and forensics.
-Outside of academics, I love traveling, watching movies, grabbing boba with friends, and dancing.
+I’m a UC Davis graduate with a Bachelor of Science in Neurobiology and a Bachelor of Arts in Psychology, and I’m deeply passionate about the field of forensic psychology.
+Currently, I am pursuing my Master’s in Legal and Forensic Psychology at the University of California, Irvine, with plans to continue in a doctoral program.
+My interests include writing, neuroscience, mental health, trauma, legal issues, and forensics.
+Outside of academics, I enjoy traveling, watching movies, and dancing.